drescherjm/Qt_vcpkg_manifest_example/README.md

-# Qt6_vcpkg_manifest_example
+# Qt_vcpkg_manifest_example
-This is a simple vcpkg manifest example that creates a small test Qt6 project.
+This is a simple vcpkg manifest example that creates a small test Qt5 or Qt6 project.

 I first cloned vcpkg to the parent folder of this project so that parent/vcpkg exists.